 What are nitrate supplements?

-Nitrate is a naturally occurring organic compound of nitrogen and oxygen which can be found in many natural foods we eat especially leafy greens like spinach, silverbeet and even bok choy.
+Nitrate is a naturally occurring organic compound of nitrogen and oxygen that can be found in many natural foods we eat especially leafy greens like spinach, silverbeet, and even bok choy.
 Nitrate supplements work through various pathways to increase nitric oxide levels in our blood.
 Nitric oxide relaxes and opens our blood vessels, promoting blood flow and nutrient delivery to our muscles.

 What are the benefits of AAKG?

 1.Increased endurance – the delivery of more oxygen and nutrients to muscles increases exercise capacity.
 For endurance athletes this means being able to run longer or faster.
 In the gym this means being able to pump out more reps or use heavier weights.

 2. Reduced muscle fatigue – the delivery of more blood to muscles allows the muscles fatigue slower and recover faster.

 3. Bigger pumps – the opening of blood vessels, promotes blood flow and maximises pumps in the gym.